cap-js/docs/java/change-tracking.md

 That implies that every projection of the entity `Books` will have this association and the changes will be visible in all of them.

-Then, you need to say what elements of the entity you want to track.
+Then, you need to say which elements of the entity you want to track.
 You can do this by annotating the elements of the entity with the `@changelog` annotation:

 ```cds